semantic-flow/sflo/documentation/task.2025-11-24-replace-monotonic-v-n-snapshots-with-human-readable-weave-labels.md

 * The folder name becomes part of the permanent IRI identity
 * No implementation work is needed at this stage
 * Documentation consistency is the primary goal
+* The [`concept.weave-process.md`](documentation/concept.weave-process.md) has been reviewed and updated for consistency